brindha-s-james/knex-todo-cli/README.md

   <details style="padding-left: 2em">
     <summary>More about selecting an individual task</summary>

     You'll want to add a new function in `db.js` that can select a row given its `id`.
 Look how the other functions work.
-You might need to review `where` from knex.
+You might need to review the documentation for the `where` query from knex.

     To use the new function, add a function in `commands.js` called `displayTodo` (or similar).
 Remember that you will need to pass an argument through from the `todo` module to so you can tell your DB function which task to select.